pryv/example-apps-web/onboarding/README.md

 This application demonstrates how your app should initialize, allowing the developer to interactively perform the different steps to illustrate the process.

-The main parts are service information and authentication request, which are exposed in the lower part of the interface and dynamically adapt the onboarding message.
+The main parts are the service information and the authentication request, which are exposed in the lower part of the interface and dynamically adapt the onboarding message.
 In a real life application, only the welcome part will be displayed to the user, while the service information and authentication request calls are done automatically.

 ## Service information